scala/docs.scala-lang/contribute/hacker-guide.md

 In a nutshell, this involves:

 1. making sure that your code and commit messages are of high quality,
-2. clicking a few buttons in the Github interface,
+2. clicking a few buttons in the GitHub interface,
-3. assigning one or more reviewers which will look through your pull request.
+3. assigning one or more reviewers who will look through your pull request.

 Let's go into each of these points in more detail.

 ### Commit